 Why Does My French Bulldog Using A Puppy Sit?

-Whenever you French Bulldog drops into a puppy’s sitting position, it’s a telling indication that something is causing them pain.
+Whenever your French Bulldog drops into a puppy’s sitting position, it’s a telling indication that something is causing them pain.

-They will sit this way to relieve the strain on their knees or spine, or to stop irritating a part of them that is uncomfortable.
+They will sit this way to relieve the strain on their knees or spine or stop irritating a part of them that is uncomfortable.

 That being said, if your French Bulldog is sitting like this regularly, then you need to get it checked out.
 There are several possible triggers for this issue, and many of them are very curable.
 Here are just a handful of what it could be: